MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: FUTURE DIRECTIONS AND SCOPE

 Our model can facilitate ML algorithms that strive to understand the sources of transient instrument noise.
-MaxWave can render the time and frequency domain non-whitened reconstructions of any glitch - with all the waveform features extracted and Gaussian noise removed.
-Thus, we can reconstruct any instrument glitch in its original form.
-This extra information about a glitch's time and frequency domain features can greatly aid Gravity Spy ML algorithms \cite{Gravity_Spy_2017}, which are currently only using Qscans to understand instrument noise.
-The data whitening process and Gaussian noise in such Qscans can distort the glitch and bias ML models.
-MaxWave’s detailed glitch reconstruction would enhance ML algorithms by providing clearer data, reducing noise whitening biases, and leading to better identification and classification of transient noise in gravitational wave detectors.
+MaxWave can render the time and frequency domain nonwhitened reconstructions of any glitch.
+This extra information about a glitch’s morphological features can complement Gravity Spy ML algorithms \cite{Gravity_Spy_2017}, which currently only use Qscans to understand instrument noise.
+The data whitening process and Gaussian background in Qscans can modify the apparent structure of glitches, affecting how ML models interpret them.
+Although MaxWave’s reconstructions are also altered by the number of wavelets identified and the chosen time-frequency resolution, they can serve as complementary inputs, enhancing ML-based studies for glitch identification and classification.

-We also plan on using our algorithm to denoise slowly varying longer-duration signals, such as stochastic gravitational wave background searches and continuous waves from pulsars.
-We shall extend our analysis to a signal model by accounting for approximate likelihood maximization across multiple detectors.
+We also plan on using our algorithm to denoise slowly varying longer-duration signals, such as the stochastic gravitational wave background and continuous waves from pulsars.
+We shall extend our analysis to a signal model by approximately maximizing the likelihood across multiple detectors.
 To do so, we intend to search for a common set of wavelets that can model signals in all detectors while accounting for time and phase shifts and amplitude scaling.
 We can then deploy the model as a low-latency burst search, which would be an alternative to the existing Coherent WaveBurst algorithm \cite{Klimenko-2005, Klimenko-2016} developed over the last 20 years.

 Once extended to the signal model, our algorithm can offer a real-time, low-latency search for entire LVK observation runs \cite{LVK}, complementing the sophisticated \textit{BayesWave} CBC+Glitch \cite{Sophie-2022} and QuickCBC \cite{Neil_QuickCBC} algorithms.
 While these methods effectively identify and remove glitches, they are computationally expensive, rely on astrophysical waveform models, and consequently are limited to parameter estimation for specific events \cite{Davis_2022}.
 In contrast, our approach promises rapid, low-latency, and model-independent glitch subtraction, vastly improving automation in LVK data analysis and equipping us to handle the growing number of events and glitches in future runs.